 Every adult has a responsibility in assuming a variety of social roles: as male or female, as husband or wife, as a parent, as a person who must relate to authority and on occasions act as authority, as a community member with obligations to society.
-Though he may feel immature, dependent, hostile, and hypocritical, the inpidual still must try to fill these roles as completely as he can.
-If the patient is destructively involved with another person with whom he must carry on a relationship, like an employer, for example, he must attempt to understand the forces that serve to disturb the relationship.
-At the same time, however, he must try to keep the relationship going in a way that convention dictates so that he will not do anything destructive to his security.
+Though one may feel immature, dependent, hostile, and hypocritical, the individual still must try to fill these roles as completely as possible.
+If the patient is destructively involved with another person with whom one must carry on a relationship, like an employer, for example, he or she must attempt to understand the forces that serve to disturb the relationship.
+At the same time, however, one must try to keep the relationship going in a way that convention details so that personal security will not be jeopardized.

 Th.
 One way of trying to get along with people is to attempt to put yourself in their position and to see things from their point of view.
-If your husband [wife, child, employer, etc.] is doing something that is upsetting, ask yourself: "What is he [she] feeling at this time; what is going on in his [her] mind?
+If your husband [wife, child, employer, etc.] is doing something that is upsetting, ask yourself: "What is he [she] feeling at this time: what is going on in his [her] mind?
 How would I feel if I were in his [her] position?"
 At any rate, if you can recognize what is going on, correcting matters that can be resolved, adjusting to those that cannot be changed; if you are able to relate to the good rather than to the bad in people, you should be able to get along with them without too much difficulty."

 The form by which the above guidelines are verbally or graphically communicated to the patient will vary, and each therapist may decide whether they are useful in whole or in part for specific patients.
 Reading assignments may also be given and suggestions for continued self-education made after therapy has ended.
-A full list of reading materials will be found elsewhere (Wolberg, 1977, pp. 816-833).
+A full list of reading materials will be found elsewhere (see Ch 56, "Bibliotherapy").